seanzhangkx8/ConvoKit/doc/source/movie.rst

 Conversational-level information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Conversations are indexed by the id of the first utterance that make the conversation.
+For each conversation we provide:

+* movie_idx: index of the movie from which this utterance occurs
+* movie_name: title of the movie
+* release_year: year of movie release
+* rating: IMDB rating of the movie
+* votes: number of IMDB votes
+* genre: a list of genres this movie belongs to

 Corpus-level information